ik1g19/Notes-Quartz/content/notes/Courses/Django Training/Django Built in User Management.md

 The admin interface is available at `localhost:8000/admin`

-Django knows if the database is behind the system changes though files called migrations
+Django knows if the database is behind the system changes through files called migrations

-Migrations explain what kind of changes a database needs to perform, such as creating new tables or establishing a new relationship
+Migrations explain what kind of changes a database needs to perform, such as creating new tables or establishing a new relationship ^migrations

 Django already has the migrations for the authentication system ready, so you need to apply them to the database through the `migrate` command